 This chart shows the benefits included in each plan.
 Every company must make available Plan “A”.
 Some plans may not be available in your state as indicated below.

 *Medigap Plan F also offers a high-deductible plan.
-This means you must pay for Medicare-covered costs up to the deductible amount ($2,000 in 2010) before your Medigap plan pays anything.
+This means you must pay for Medicare-covered costs up to the deductible amount before your Medigap plan pays anything.

-**After you meet your out-of-pocket yearly limit and your yearly Part B deductible ($155 in 2010), the plan pays 100% of covered services for the rest of the calendar year.
-Out-of-pocket limit is the maximum amount you would pay for coinsurance and copayments.
+**After you meet your out-of-pocket yearly limit and your yearly Part B deductible, the plan pays 100% of covered services for the rest of the calendar year.
+The out-of-pocket limit is the maximum amount you would pay for coinsurance and copayments.

-***Plan N pays 100% of the Part B coinsurance except up to $20 copayment for office visits and up to $50 for emergency department visits.
+***Plan N pays 100% of the Part B coinsurance except for a small copayment for office visits and emergency department visits.

-Employers must issue annual notice of Medicare Part D to employees, see more.
+Employers must issue an annual notice of Medicare Part D to employees, see more.